 - Later on, our Government clarified that there was no change in India’s traditional support to the Palestinian cause and it was the reference to the ICC (International criminal court) which made India abstain from voting.
 (India has not signed the Rome statute on ICC).

 - However, with an increased focus on closer ties with Israel, there is little doubt that India has diluted its support to Palestine.

 What are the things India must keep in mind before endorsing Israel?

 The important areas of concern by India before endorsing Israel are as follows:

 - India’s energy security still relied upon the Arab Nations.

 - India should consider its relations with Saudi Arabia and Iran before going for closer ties with Israel.
 Saudi has not yet recognised Israel as a country and Iran supports the Palestinian cause.
-Any direct stake on Israel would affect our relation with these countries.
+Any direct stake in Israel would affect our relationship with these countries.

 Israel wants India to end its pro-Palestine policy.
 Considering the defence and technological ties with Israel, India can’t ignore Israel too.
 However, while going beyond strategic relations with Israel, India cannot afford to ignore its crucial energy ties with Iran and the Gulf countries.
 Also, it should not be forgotten that India requires the firm endorsement of its candidature from the Arab countries that form a large group in the UN General Assembly.